aarora08/PaaP/README.md

 This is an attempt to write pandas code in OO style.
 I have been fascinated with Dataclasses in python for a while now and decided to make full use of it within this project.

-###### Warning: This code is not meant to be run!
-The data used to build these pipeline cannot be publicly posted.

 I am making this repository public to showcase the style of writing pandas as a pipeline, hopefully someone makes good use of this.

 The idea is simple, use inheritance to make the code D.R.Y, and alongside, utilize the functionality provided by dataclasses.